rdfjs/data-model-spec/interface-spec.md

 - `.iri(String iri)` returns a new instance of IRI.
 - `.blankNode()` returns a new instance of BlankNode.
 - `.literal(String value, String language, String datatype)` returns a new instance of Literal.
-- `.variable(String name)` returns a new instance of NodeVariable.
+- `.variable(String name)` returns a new instance of Variable.
 This method is optional.
 - `.triple([Object])` returns a new instance of Triple.
 - `.quad([Object])` returns a new instance of Quad.